aws/eks-anywhere-build-tooling/projects/grpc-ecosystem/grpc-health-probe/README.md

 1. Verify the golang version has not changed.
 The version specified in `go.mod` seems to be kept up to date.
 There is also a github release [action](https://github.com/grpc-ecosystem/grpc-health-probe/blob/master/.github/workflows/release.yml#L15) where the golang version is defined.
-1. Update checksums and attribution using `make update-attribution-checksums-docker PROJECT=grpc-ecosystem/grpc-health-probe` from the root of the repo.
+1. Update checksums and attribution using `make update-attribution-checksums-docker`.
 1. Update the version at the top of this Readme.
-1. Run `make generate` from the root of the repo to update the UPSTREAM_PROJECTS.yaml file.
+1. Run `make generate` to update the UPSTREAM_PROJECTS.yaml file.